josephxbrick/AddCurrentDateToArtboards/README.md

 To get a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
 The name of the symbol instance itself does not matter.
 Note that this override cannot be in a nested symbol.

 ## Date template
 If you don't provide a date template, the date format will default to MM/DD/YYYY.
 You can specify other date formats by placing various date templates in the default text of the text override.
-Your symbol should look like this with a template:
+Your symbol (on the Symbols page) should look like this with a template:

 <img src="/readme_images/sample.png" width="650">